 How to Tell When Your Child Can Safely Hold Down the Fort

-Before leaving home alone, your kids should know how to follow your rules and be comfortable being alone.
+Before leaving home alone, your kids should know how to follow your rules and be comfortable alone.
 However, that’s not all.
 In this article, we list six signs your child is ready to stay home alone:

 1. They Know How to Respond in an Emergency